Ozavize1/LITA-Class-Project/README.md

 ### Exploratory Data Analysis
 This involved the exploration of the data to answer some questions such as;

+- what are the top-selling Products
+- What are the regional performances
+- What are the Monthly Sales trends
+---
+### Data Visualization
 - Retrieve the total sales for each product category.
 - Find the number of sales transactions in each region.
 - Find the highest-selling product by total sales value.